VictoriaT87/Destiny_RPG/README.md

 # Separated Project
  - After looking at some other Text Adventure games and talking over it with my Mentor, I decided to split the run.py files in separate ones for the sake of easy readability.
 This project worked as intended, however on first run when all imports were added, I got the error message: "AttributeError: partially initialized module has no attribute (most likely due to a circular import)".
 This was because my functions file was importing the story file and vice versa.
 This was fixed by adding "from ... import ..." statements.
- - The project being split into multiple separate files worked, however the loading time for it was a little over 10 seconds when delpoyed to Heroku.
+ - The project being split into multiple separate files worked, however the loading time for it was a little over 10 seconds when deployed to Heroku.
 This made it feel like the program was hanging or just not working when the "Run Program" button was clicked in Heroku.
 Because of this, I decided to revert all my changes back into the single run.py file, however I made a new repo with the old files, and have linked it here: [Destiny RPG Multi-File](https://github.com/VictoriaT87/Destiny_RPG_Multi_File), as well as the deployed version here: [Destiny RPG Mutli-File Deplyed](https://destiny-multifile.herokuapp.com/)
  - I understand this is not going to be assessed, I just would personally like to keep it so I can perhaps figure out why it was so slow to load.
 My research lead me to believe this was either because of a cache issue or just some bottleneck I have in the code.

 # Bugs Not Fixed